ameworth/ameworth.github.io/_projects/GraphTheory.md

 This document contains worked answers and notes corresponding to the lecture notes of
 MATH0029: Graph Theory and Combinatorics, as taught by Dr. António Girão in 2025, written by a student taking the class.
-A lot of the answers given will focus more on getting the ‘spirit’ of the question correct, rather than stressing technical details of the proofs.\\
+A lot of the answers given will focus more on getting the ‘spirit’ of the question correct, rather than stressing technical details of the proofs.<br/><br/>
 I’ve tried my best to check them all, but please note that these answers are not officially endorsed, so expect about ⌈n/2⌉ to be actually correct.
-Please email me with any mistakes you find. \\
+Please email me with any mistakes you find. <br/><br/>
 If you would like to contribute by helping fill in blank questions, please let me know!

 [Answers!](https://github.com/ameworth/Graph-Theory-Answers/blob/main/main.pdf?raw=true)